cousyes/cousyes.github.io/README.md

 <h2> Welcome to the my repozetory! </h2>

-<strong> This is the HTLM app that runs on https://cousyes.github.io/ </strong>
+<strong> This is the HTLM that runs on https://cousyes.github.io/ </strong>

 <strong>
 MIT License